Yemen forces clash with jihadists after Red Cross worker killed - Journal du Cameroun

-Pro-government soldiers and jihadists clashed Monday in Yemen’s southern city of Taez following the killing of an aid worker with the International Committee of the Red Cross, police said.
+Five pro-government soldiers were killed and 19 wounded in clashes with jihadists in Yemen’s southern city of Taez on Monday after the killing of an aid worker with the International Committee of the Red Cross, medics said.

 Jahmaliah is controlled by pro-government forces but there is a jihadist presence in the area, a police officer told AFP.

-A large portion of Taez, Yemen’s third-largest city, is held by pro-government fighters but the entrances to the city are controlled by Huthi rebels.
+A large portion of Yemen’s third city Taez is held by pro-government fighters, but the entrances to the city are controlled by Huthi rebels.

 Fierce clashes broke out after the operation was launched on Monday morning, according to the officer, who was unable to provide further details.

-On Sunday, Taez governor Amin Ahmad Mahmud, loyal to President Abedrabbo Mansour Hadi, created a special force of police and army units tasked with launching an operation against jihadists he believes killed the ICRC employee on Saturday.
+On Sunday, Taez governor Amin Ahmad Mahmud, loyal to President Abedrabbo Mansour Hadi, created a special force of police and army units tasked with battling jihadists he believes killed the ICRC employee on Saturday.

 The Lebanese aid worker, Hanna Lahoud, was shot in Taez by unidentified assailants.